vmware/vSphere-machine-learning-extension/website/content/en/docs/deployment/carvel.md

 ## What's Next
 ---

-We have prepared an end-to-end tutorial for you to get started quickly.
-Check it out [Kubeflow Tutorial](../../kubeflow-tutorial/)
+We have prepared [a basic guide to Kubeflow on vSphere componentes](../../kubeflow-tutorial) for you to get started quickly.